emiltj/cds-visual-exam/assignment_2/README.md

 **Output .csv file (distances\_to\_image\_.\*.csv):**

-After running the function with the default arguments, we [the output .csv file](https://github.com/emiltj/cds-visual-exam/blob/main/assignment_2/out/distances_to_image_0002.csv).
-This shows the distances for the images in the image corpus to the target image, and clearly shows filename.
+After running the function with the default arguments, a new [output .csv file](https://github.com/emiltj/cds-visual-exam/blob/main/assignment_2/out/distances_to_image_0002.csv) is created.
+It shows the distances for the images in the image corpus to the target image, and clearly shows filename.

 <!-- CONTACT -->
 ## Contact